Best Presidents Day Fitness Sales

 Experience Using the Nike Grind Bumper Plates

-To get the full experience, Coop took the Nike Grind Bumper Plates through a variety of exercises.
-He loaded a Nike barbell, dropped it to test the bounce, and even cut a plate open to see what was inside.
+To get the full experience, GGR founder Cooper “Coop” Mitchell took the Nike Grind Bumper Plates through a variety of exercises.
+To make sure we received the full Nike strength equipment experience, he tested the plates using a Nike barbell, dropped it to test the bounce, and even cut a plate open to see what was inside.

 However, he had a few concerns about durability, especially with the 10- and 15-pound plates.
 Additionally, he noticed a somewhat heightened bounce during our drop tests, which may cause safety issues for those who are used to traditional plates.